jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-## Defining DevEx in the context of DevOps
+## Developer Experience
+### That's just the frontend user experience, right?

 {{% note %}}
-DevEx goes beyond just the frontend or user interface.
-Instead it encompasses the entire spectrum of interactions that developers have with your systems, tools, and processes. from the simplicity of the setup process to the complexity of solving production issues.
-DevEx also impacts developer productivity, satisfaction, and ultimately, the quality of the products they build.
+DevEx goes beyond just the frontend or user interface and extends to every aspect of a developer's interaction with your systems, including backend processes, APIs, deployment tools, and more.
+From the simplicity of the setup process to the complexity of solving production issues, DevEx directly impacts developer productivity, satisfaction, and ultimately, the quality of the products they build.
 {{% /note %}}

 ---